Industry Capability Reports

 - Peter Weir (Gallipoli, Witness, The Truman Show)

 - Bruce Beresford (Breaker Morant, Driving Miss Daisy).

-Foreign buyers and commissioning editors of documentary films come together at the Australian International Documentary Conference in Adelaide.
+Foreign buyers and commissioning editors of documentary films come together at the Australian International Documentary Conference in Melbourne.
 Film & TV producers meet at the annual Screen Producers Association of Australian Conference.